Today, smartphones can completely replace a dedicated card reader and process payments on their own.

 The most popular phone-dependent card reader, Square Reader, can be purchased for $65 incl.
 GST.
 It has no contractual lock-in or monthly fee, just a pay-as-you-go transaction rate of 1.6%.

-Key benefits of Square is its instant transfer option for an added fee and many complimentary payment tools without an ongoing commitment.
+Key benefits of Square is its instant transfer option for an added fee, free next- day payouts (including weekends) if the fee feels too high, and many complimentary payment tools without a contract.

 Well-known for its EFTPOS machines, Tyro recently launched Tyro Reader for the slightly lower price of $59 incl.
 GST.
 It doesn’t have a monthly fee or lock-in and only charges 1.4% per Visa, Mastercard, eftpos and JCB transaction (Amex costs more).